aoxborrow/Pre.php/README.md

 Basic Usage
 -----------

-You can use Pre in two basic ways.
-You can output debugging data directly to the browser, or you can add the data to a queue and display it later.
+You can use Pre in two basic ways; output debugging data directly to the browser or add the data to a queue and display it later in the script.
+Options:
-Either way, you have the option of adding a label to identify the data.
+ - add a label to identify the data
+ - configure the height/width of the `<pre>` block

 #### Direct Output
 ```php